The Society of the Spectacle: Mass media and commodity fetishism

 The Society of the Spectacle is a critique of contemporary consumer culture and commodity fetishism, dealing with issues such as class alienation, cultural homogenization, and mass media.
-When Debord says that "All that was once directly lived has become mere representation," he is referring to the central importance of the image in contemporary society.
+When Debord says that "all that was once directly lived has become mere representation," he is referring to the central importance of the image in contemporary society.
 Images, Debord says, have supplanted genuine human interaction.
 Thus, Debord's fourth thesis is: "The spectacle is not a collection of images; rather, it is a social relationship between people that is mediated by images."
 In a consumer society, social life is not about living, but about having; the spectacle uses the image to convey what people need and must have.
 Consequently, social life moves further, leaving a state of "having" and proceeding into a state of "appearing"; namely the appearance of the image.
-"In a world which really is topsy-turvy, the true is a moment of the false."
+Debord states that the spectacle cannot be understood as a distinct illusion contrasted with a distinct reality, since the spectacle is produced by and informs reality.
+Where Hegel believed that the false is a moment of (i.e. expressed in) the true, he counters that the spectacle turns this upside-down; the true is expressed in the false.